8 Tips To Prepare for Hurricanes in Mexico

 Broken electrical wires will generally interrupt your power, internet, cell phone service, and water if you rely on electric pumps.

 Periods of outage can last for just a few hours or days, depending on the severity of the storm and the damage it has caused.
-If you happen to live in any of the newer fraccionamiento (neighborhoods), all utilities are underground, and it is rare to lose power for longer than momentarily to a few hours.
+If you happen to live in any of the newer fraccionamiento (neighborhoods), all utilities are underground, and it is rare to lose power for longer than a few hours.

 Areas with overhead electric supply are usually the hardest hit.
 The rule should be to plan for the worst and hope for the best.